Davjep/questionMaster/README.md

 # questionMaster

-An app which asks for the course, then gives you either a randomized question, or a quiestion in the book/examination order.
+Program created for easy studying in LTU exams.
+Asks you for the course, then presents you with either a randomized question, or a quiestion in the book/examination order.